Ecommerce Growth

 The New Customer Growth Rate is the rate at which a company acquires and grows new customers.

-As your brand grows and figures get higher, you may see a decline in your percentage figure.
-Fret not - this is absolutely normal.
-It occurs due to a discrepancy in percentages between smaller figures and bigger figures.
+As your brand grows and figures get higher, you may see a decline in your growth rate percentage figure.

-Here’s how you do that: Break down your audience into smaller chunks, personalize the sales and marketing experience for each one (wherever possible), and track returns from each buyer group.
+Break down your audience into smaller chunks, personalize the sales and marketing experience for each one, and track returns from each buyer group.

 Be easily “Google-able”